1,000+ Opportunities

 2 CUI Policy.

-Based on current listing details, eligibility includes: Researchers, experts, and organizations capable of conducting high-risk, high-reward R&D to establish the feasibility of new AI concepts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Researchers, experts, and organizations capable of conducting high-risk, high-reward R&D to establish the feasibility of new AI concepts.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program